geraldomelo/Project-crud-with-Node.js-React-Ionic-and-Mysql-DataBase/README.md

 The Mobile project is in Ionic.

-A PHP folder project contains the Crud from the Establishments table and access via login and password with permission management.
+A PHP folder project contains the Crud from the Establishments table and access via login and password with permission management. to access use the login: admin and pass: admin or login: user and pass: 123 alter file app/config/db_mysql.ini to access database.

 Soon we will have new updates with video.